Kenneth-Rimorin/Zhus_Marketplace/README.md

 * Visual Studio Code

 # User Stories
-* As a user, i want to be able to sell my shoes online.
+* As a user of Zhus marketplace, i want to be able to sell my shoes online.
-* As a user, i want to shop shoes online.
+* As a user of Zhus marketplace, i want to shop shoes online.
-* As a user, i want to check and browse available shoes online.
+* As a user of Zhus marketplace, i want to check and browse available shoes online.
-* As a user, im want to buy a pre-loved shoes online.
+* As a user of Zhus marketplace, i want to buy a pre-loved shoes online.
-* As a user, i want to buy cheaper and branded pair of shoes.
+* As a user of Zhus marketplace, i want to buy cheaper and branded pair of shoes.
+* As a user of Zhus marketplace, i want to be able to pay online.

 # Wireframes / Mockup of Zhus Marketplace